Help make a difference for this great bird at our next survey on Saturday, May 6

 Pacific Brown Pelican.
 Photo: Carl Velie

-Join us for the next Brown Pelican Survey on Saturday, October 15.
+Join us for our 2017 Brown Pelican Surveys on Saturday, May 6 and Saturday, September 9.
 Not only will this be a great time to get out and see one of our favorite birds, but you can also help make a difference for the conservation of this species.

 The biannual Brown Pelican surveys are helping us define the distribution and abundance of Brown Pelicans and track shifts in population structure.
 The California Brown Pelican subspecies (Pelecanus occidentalis californicus) was removed from the Endangered Species list in 2009.
 The most recent population estimate is 70,680 breeding pairs.
 The majority of the subspecies breeds in the Gulf of California, Mexico; 15-20% of the population breeds at the U.S. Channel Islands.
 In recent years Brown Pelican productivity at the Channel Islands and across the range has been poor, and key forage species including anchovy and sardine have collapsed raising questions and concerns about recruitment to the breeding population and ultimately the health of the subspecies.

 There are two ways to participate in this survey: